ingadhoc/product/product_supplier_search/README.rst

 Product Supplier Search
 =======================

-This module add search by main supplier and suppliers on product and product template.
+This module allows to search by suppliers on product and product variants.

 Installation
 ============